Crawford Method

 These estimates are based on Barona and Helmes' demographic samples, where ethnicity was a statistically significant variable in predicting IQ scores.
 However we acknowledge that estimates of IQ based on ethicity are highly problematic.
 Please use clinical judgement in applying these equations, alongside other indicators, choosing the option that most closely reflects the individual's cultural or ethnic background.

-Method Estimated IQ (CI Range) Flynn Corrected
+Method Estimated IQ (Approximate Range) Target Metric

 References